SORTEE-Github-Hackathon/manuscript/manuscript.md

 <!--*Contributors to this section: PHPB -->

 Automation has a strong potential to expand the scale and pace of research in ecology and evolution [@doi:10.1126/science.abi4692].
-Automation frameworks can streamline many stages of the scientific process, including automated data collection and data validation (_e.g._, [@doi:10.3389/fevo.2021.679673; @doi:10.1101/344804]), automated data analysis (_e.g._, [@doi:10.1038/nbt.3780]), automated archiving and deployment of data, code and reports (_e.g._, this manuscript, [@doi:10.1111/2041-210X.13104]).
+Automation frameworks can streamline many stages of the scientific process, including automated data collection and data validation [_e.g._, @doi:10.3389/fevo.2021.679673; @doi:10.1101/344804], automated data analysis [_e.g._, @doi:10.1038/nbt.3780], automated archiving and deployment of data, code and reports [_e.g._, this manuscript, @doi:10.1111/2041-210X.13104].
 In this context, small modifications to code and data can be frequently committed and automatically tested, as in continuous integration and continuous deployment practices [@doi:10.1109/MS.2014.58].
-This allows for early detection and correction of errors, potentially improving confidence in scientific development by minimizing software errors (see [@doi:10.12688/f1000research.5930.2]).
+This allows for early detection and correction of errors, potentially improving confidence in scientific development by minimizing software errors [see @doi:10.12688/f1000research.5930.2].
 In addition to increasing scientific rigor and confidence in ecological software [@doi:10.1890/080141], automation can help advance more rapidly sharing ecological data and making sure the data are high quality [@doi:10.1073/pnas.1710231115].
 Integrating automation workflows has been highly encouraged in areas of EEB, including predictive ecology [@doi:10.1111/ele.13994], long-term ecological studies [@doi:10.1371/journal.pbio.3000125; @doi:10.1101/332783], and management of species at risk information [@doi:10.1038/s41597-022-01381-8].

-Automation can be integrated into GitHub repositories through the GitHub Actions feature [@url:https://github.com/features/actions], or through alternative automation systems (_e.g._, Circle CI[@url:https://circleci.com], Travis CI[@url:https://www.travis-ci.com]).
+Automation can be integrated into GitHub repositories through the GitHub Actions feature [@url:https://github.com/features/actions], or through alternative automation systems [_e.g._, Circle CI, @url:https://circleci.com]; Travis CI, @url:https://www.travis-ci.com].
 Users can set up workflows associated with their repositories that are triggered by events (_e.g._, push, pull request or at specified times) for remote servers to perform user-specified steps and actions.
 These actions are highly configurable and have numerous applications, such as automatically running analyses and creating figures when data or code are updated, incorporating changes to websites or applications, testing modifications to software (_e.g._, R or Python libraries).
 Action workflows can be found in GitHub's Marketplace (<https://github.com/marketplace?type=actions>) or, alternatively, in open user repositories.